thatjohnmartin/thatjohnmartin/README.md

 Building and testing
 --------------------

-After creating a virtual env and installing requirements.txt, build the site with the following command:
+After creating a virtual env and installing requirements.txt, set the build-and-watch running:

-    pelican -r content
+    make regenerate

+And to clean, build, and publish:

+    make github

-And to serve the site:
+To serve the site locally on port 8000:

     cd output
     python -m SimpleHTTPServer

-And to publish as a user page:

-    ghp-import output
-    git push -f git@github.com:thatjohnmartin/thatjohnmartin.github.io.git gh-pages:master